openstack/cinder/doc/source/devref/replication.rst

 *NOTE:*

-There is one standaredized and REQUIRED key in the config entry, all others are vendor-unique:
+There is one standardized and REQUIRED key in the config entry, all others are vendor-unique:

 * backend_id:<vendor-identifier-for-rep-target>